deejaygraham/deejaygraham.github.io/src/content/posts/2025-06-25-microbit-test.md

 tags: [microbit, 11ty]
 ---

-This is a est post using my new "microbit" shortcode.
+This is a test post using my new "microbit" shortcode.
 This generates an SVG image of a simplified microbit graphic similar to [the official microbit artwork tool](https://microbit.org/design-your-microbit/v2/).

 It supports passing a single string formatted as a microbit image or an array of string images so that I can show